-Friday, March 4, 2016, UC Santa Barbara Computer Science Department hosted summit.cs -- a chance to bring together undergraduates, graduate students, faculty, alumni, and industry partners in a day-long program of sharing ideas and making connections.
-Brought to you with support from Citrix® and our other generous sponsors.
-Thank you to everyone that participated, stay tuned for info on next year's event!
+On Friday, March 16, 2018, the UC Santa Barbara Computer Science Department will host summit.cs -- a chance to bring together undergraduates, graduate students, faculty, alumni, and industry partners in a day-long program of sharing ideas and making connections.

 Breakfast with Industry